taiman9/teebay-app/README.md

 ```
 *your_db_user* above is *your_user_name*

-4. exit psql and run migrtaion files in home directory
+4. exit psql and run migration files in home directory
 ```
 npx sequelize-cli db:migrate
 ```